-As stated above, the CCPC publishes on its website notices of all mergers notified to it, written determinations and any press releases by the CCPC on particular cases.
+The CCPC publishes on its website notices of all mergers notified to it, written determinations and any press releases by the CCPC on particular cases.

 Notifying parties can identify commercially sensitive information that they believe should remain confidential when submitting a notification.
 Notifying parties are also afforded the opportunity to submit comments on the deletion of confidential information from the public version of the CCPC's determination.